selfmaid1981-bit/SelfMaidSolutions/replit.md

 # System Architecture

 ## UI/UX Decisions
-The application features a premium design with a consistent brand identity based on a "Super Sponge Cleaning Hero" mascot.
-It utilizes Playfair Display serif font for headings, a refined HSL color palette, and advanced animations (fade-in, float, shimmer, glass-effect) for a modern, professional appearance.
+The application features a premium, professional design with realistic photography and clean modern aesthetics.
+It utilizes serif fonts for headings (professional typography), a refined slate/blue color palette, and subtle animations for a polished, corporate appearance.
+Professional stock photography showcases real cleaning scenarios (kitchens, bathrooms, offices, vacation rentals, cleaning teams).
 Key UI components are built with Radix UI and shadcn/ui for accessibility and customizability, ensuring responsive design across devices and dark mode support.

 ## Technical Implementations
 - **Frontend**: React 18 with TypeScript, Wouter for routing, Tailwind CSS for styling, Radix UI/shadcn/ui for components, TanStack Query for state management, React Hook Form with Zod for forms, and Vite for building.